What the Heck is Going On?February 20, 2018

 We’ve Seen This Movie Before: ALEC Recycles the Ag-Gag Script

 It’s a clever ploy, to adopt the terminology “critical infrastructure,” with its national security implications.
 That fans fear and opens the door to use their favorite narrative: the activist as terrorist.
-ALEC used it to great effect decades ago, against animal rights activists.
+ALEC used it to great effect against animal rights activists.
 There wasn’t much appetite to crackdown on activists setting minks free, or taking pictures of horrific treatment of animals in pharmaceutical labs or factory farms.
 Until they could be described as terrorists (as we documented in our groundbreaking report, Ag-Gag Across America).

 Proponents of the critical infrastructure bills are enthusiastically sounding the terror alarm.
-One such bill is on offer in Iowa, inspiring one lawmaker to declare, “There is no question about it that we have people who are looking to do others harm,” [state Senator Jack]Shipley said.
-“As evidenced by terrorist activities on pipelines and threats — many, many threats — on pipelines, they can bring our infrastructure to crash it, disrupt the economy, and put lives at peril.”
+Speaking in support of his critical infrastructure bill in Iowa, State Senator Jack Shipley declared, “There is no question about it that we have people who are looking to do others harm… As evidenced by terrorist activities on pipelines and threats — many, many threats — on pipelines, they can bring our infrastructure to crash it, disrupt the economy, and put lives at peril.”
 Lawmakers and the industry have the support of the FBI and the Joint Terrorism Task Force in their efforts.
-The JTTF recently raided a Catholic Worker House in Des Moines, the home of several anti-pipeline activists.
+The FBI used at least one confidential informant to infiltrate the Standing Rock protests, and the JTTF recently raided a Catholic Worker House in Des Moines, the home of several anti-pipeline activists.

-One thing that ALEC attempted to do, but failed during the Ag-gag era, was to make animal rights organizations like PETA pay for any damage or lost profits resulting from actions of individuals.
+One thing that ALEC attempted to do, but failed to accomplish during the Ag-gag era, was to make animal rights organizations like PETA pay for any damage or lost profits resulting from actions of individuals.
 The “critical infrastructure” model includes fines of up to $1,000,000 for organizations found to have ‘conspired’ with activists.
 The provision is designed to force organizations to back away from supporting or promoting protests….
 Or to bankrupt them should they dare to.

-Colorado and Georgia both defeated critical infrastructure bills last year, but a closer look at the Georgia bill, SB1, is chilling.
+Colorado and Georgia both defeated critical infrastructure bills in 2017, but a closer look at the Georgia bill, SB1, is chilling.
 The bill broadened the definition of “critical infrastructure” to include just about everything: “public or private systems, functions or assets, whether physical or virtual, vital to the security, governance, public health and safety, economy, or morale of this state or the United States.”
 Even more alarming, the bill expands the definition of domestic terrorism to potentially include demonstrations, boycotts, and other forms of protest and political expression by including actions that are “intended to advance, further, or effectuate any ideology or belief whether committed alone or as part of a command structure involving an identifiable set of other individuals.”